Third Party Certifications

 What Is a Third Party Certification?

 A third party certification is a voluntary label given to products by manufacturers that signifies that the product meets certain environmental standards.
-Unfortunately, these third party certifications can be developed by anyone—government agencies, environmental groups or stakeholders in the company.
+Unfortunately, these third party certifications can be developed by anyone—including stakeholders in the company manufacturing the products.
 That’s why it’s so important to look for well-respected and recognized third party certifications whose standards have been created by an environmental authority.

 Why Are Third Party Certifications Important?